Mervin Vavasour: Later career

 Vavasour sailed to England in October 1846, and served in the British Isles, being promoted to 2nd captain in 1849.
 He was later posted to the West Indies from 1851 to 1852.
 He went on half-pay in 1853.

 Legacy

 Vavasour published his notes and the images drawn by Warre in Sketches in North America and the Oregon Territory (1849).
 From this comes some of the earliest European artistic renderings of the Rocky Mountains and also valuable records such as an 1846 plan diagram of Fort Edmonton to scale.
 This plan influenced the reconstruction of the fort as Fort Edmonton Park, Edmonton, Alberta, Canada, in the 1960s.

-There is also Mount Vavasour in Alberta, Canada, named for Vavasour in 1918; it is south of Mount Warre, named for Warre.
+Mount Vavasour in Alberta was named for Vavasour in 1918; it is south of Mount Warre, named for Warre.

-Vavasour Street, in Savona, B.C., is named after Mervin Vavasour as well.
+Vavasour Street, in Savona, British Columbia, Canada, is named after Mervin Vavasour as well.